YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 ### 8) Train variants of Convolutional Neural Network (CNN) models using a transfer learning approach

-This project uses a novel deep-learning approach through a transfer learning method to predict consumption.
-Transfer learning is a technique that involves using a pre-trained model as a starting point for a new task.
+This project uses a novel **deep-learning** approach through a **transfer learning** method to predict consumption.
+Transfer learning is a technique that involves using a **pre-trained model** as a starting point for a new task.
 The pre-trained model has already learned to recognize many different features and can be used as a starting point for training a new model on a related task.
 It involves leveraging knowledge gained from one task to be repurposed for a different but related task.
 In this particular case, we are using nighttime light as a proxy for socioeconomic indicators.

+Our objectives are:

-Our objective is to predict the probability class of a given daytime satellite image and assign it to the appropriate nightlight bin category, simultaneously learning features that are useful for consumption prediction.
+ 1) Predict the **probability class** of a given **satellite image** and assign the appropriate nightlight bin category
+ 2) Simultaneously learn and **extract features** that are useful for consumption prediction

-The training process involves a series of steps using variants of CNN pre-trained [Virtual Geometry Group (VGG) models](https://pytorch.org/vision/main/models/vgg.html) The project employs very deep CNNs for Large-Scale Image Recognition, such as VGG-11, VGG-16, and VGG-19.
+The training process involves a series of steps using variants of CNN pre-trained [Virtual Geometry Group (VGG) models] (https://pytorch.org/vision/main/models/vgg.html) such as such as VGG-11, VGG-16, and VGG-19.

 #### VGG Model Architecture
 ![Alt text](https://github.com/YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/blob/main/Images/vgg_model.png)

-The models used in this project are very Deep Convolutional Networks for Large-Scale Image Recognition such as **VGG-11**, **VGG-16**, and **VGG-19**.
-These models are renowned for their capabilities in feature extraction and classification.
-The VGG models are known for their depth and their ability to capture intricate features from images, making them suitable for a wide range of image classification tasks.
-These models have been widely used in various applications, including image classification, object recognition, and image segmentation.
-These models were initially trained on the [ImageNet](https://image-net.org/update-mar-11-2021.php) dataset that contains over 1.2 million images distributed across 1,000 classes.
+These models are renowned for their capabilities in **feature extraction** and **classification**.
+These models have been widely used in various applications, including **image classification**, **object recognition**, and **image segmentation**.
+These models were initially trained on the [ImageNet](https://image-net.org/update-mar-11-2021.php) dataset that contains over **1.2 million** images distributed across **1,000** classes.

 | Model      | Convolutional Layers | Fully Connected Layers | Parameters (approx.) | Pooling Layers  | Input Size | Activation Function | Pre-training   | Kernel Size | Stride | Padding |